Fubs/PlanetSim/README.md

 Planet Simulator:

-You'll need pygame to run the simulator, so if you don't have it installed already,
+You'll need pygame to run the simulator, so if you don't have it installed already, run

 > pip3 install pygame --user